CLERK OF COURT & COMPTROLLER

 How do I file a Marchman Act petition?

-The purpose of this petition is to obtain a court order for involuntary treatment of substance abuse when the person needing care (the respondent) is not willing to go.
-The specific requirements to filing this petition are: these petitions are for individuals who are not willing to voluntarily get an assessment or treatment, if recommended, for alcohol or drug abuse.
-If the respondent is an adult, a petition for involuntary services may be filed by the respondent’s spouse or legal guardian, any relative, a licensed service provider, or an adult who has direct personal knowledge of the substance abuse impairment and his or her prior course of assessment and treatment (this person is referred to as the petitioner).
-If the respondent is a minor, a petition for involuntary treatment may be filed by a parent, legal guardian, or licensed service provider.
+File a Petition and Affidavit for Involuntary Treatment Services.
+The purpose of this petition is to obtain a court order for involuntary treatment of substance abuse when the person needing treatment (the respondent) is not willing to go.
+If the respondent is an adult, a petition for involuntary treatment services may be filed by any adult who has direct personal knowledge of the substance abuse impairment and his or her prior course of treatment (this person is referred to as the petitioner).
+If the respondent is a minor, a petition for involuntary treatment may be filed only by a parent, legal guardian, or licensed service provider.
+All petitions are set for a hearing.
+The petitioner may also request an Ex-parte order when filing the petition.

 What if a person submits to treatment voluntarily?